h1st-ai/saas/infra/README.md

 Note:
  * DNS is hosted under namecheap account. @khoama can access it via 1Password.
  * Keycloak instances are shared for both prod & staging environment
- * Current default SSH key is `bao`.
-Make sure to change it to the approriate owner later
+ * Current default SSH key is `bao`, and configured to allow SSH certificate.
+Make sure to change it to the approriate owner later.

 ### ECS Cluster